tanishqvyas/DataAnalyticsProject/README.md

 # Setup Instructions for Contribution

-**Step-1** : fork the project repository by pressing the fork button on top right.
+**Step-1** : Fork the project repository by pressing the fork button on top right.
 This creates your own fork of this repository.
 Once created it reads

- <github-username>/DataAnalyticsProject forked from tanishqvyas/DataAnalyticsProject
+ your-github-username/DataAnalyticsProject forked from tanishqvyas/DataAnalyticsProject

 on the top left.